stassa/nests-and-insects/README.md

 actions.

 Nests & Insects is a "Roguelike" TTRPG: it is inspired by Roguelike Computer RPGs (CRPGs) such as Nethack, Angband, Moria and ADoM.
-From CRPGs it borrows: hack-and-slash, dungeon-crawling gameplay; lethal combat; hunger mechanics; and a focus on exploration and experimentation with the game world.
+From Roguelike CRPGs it
+borrows: hack-and-slash, dungeon-crawling gameplay; lethal combat; hunger mechanics; and a focus on exploration and experimentation with the game world.

 Reading the rulebook
 --------------------